-A few drops of Life Tree Dish Soap cuts grease and lifts away food.
+A few drops of LifeTree Dish Soap cuts grease and lifts away food.
 It does a nice job on dishes and is soft and gentle on hands.
 Environmentally conscious consumers will appreciate the super concentrated formula that uses a smaller bottle.

 02 of 06

 03 of 06

 04 of 06

-Seventh Generation's dish soaps suds up and clean as well as any other brand with the added benefit of being environmentally friendly.
-The dish soap also comes in a citrus, green apple, and free and clear varieties.Continue to 5 of 5 below.
+Seventh Generation's dish soaps suds up and cleans as well as any other brand with the added benefit of being environmentally friendly.
+The dish soap also comes in citrus, green apple, and free-and-clear (fragrance-free) varieties.Continue to 5 of 6 below.

 05 of 06

-Bio Pac's dish soap with aloe and tea tree oil comes in a fresh aloe scent.
+Bio Pac's dish soap with aloe and tea tree oil comes with a fresh aloe scent.
 Check out their commitment to green cleaning and natural ingredients.
 As a bonus, the company donates 10 percent of its profits to wilderness preservation.